mmpfeffer/blip/blip/README.md

              {{<greet := This is my name: {{first_name}} {{last_name}} }}
              {{:<greet: { "first_name" : "Abraham",  "last_name" : "Lincoln"  } }}
              {{:<greet: { "first_name" : "Benjamin", "last_name" : "Franklin" } }}
+             {{greet}} # treat as a variable, for example

         $ blip greeting
         This is my name: Abraham Lincoln
         This is my name: Benjamin Franklin
+        This is my name: {{first_name}} {{last_name}} # treat as a variable, for example

    NOTE: Here templates are scoped like variables, so they can be changed in inner scopes, or defined in outer scopes and invoked in inner ones.
-Here templates may not be explicitly defined in nested template invocations, as variables can.
+Note that Here templates may not be explicitly passed in nested template invocations, as variables can.

 11. Preservation

-   It is possible to preserve variable and here-template definitions made in nested templates.
+   It is possible to preserve variable and here-template definitions made inside nested templates.
-   This is useful, for example, when defining a set of variables or here-templates in a template file to be used by other templates.
-To do this, the nested template changes must be *preserved* in the calling scope.
-To preserve, use two colons when invoking the nested template, as shown in the following example.
+   This is useful, for example, when defining a set of variables or here-templates within a template file 'library' to be used by other templates.
+To do this, the nested template changes may be *preserved* in the calling scope.
+Use two colons to preserve when invoking the nested template, as shown in the following example.

    Example: